Queuing for an infinite bus line and aging branching process: Aging branching process with maximal age going to infinity

-Moreover (\ref{branch}) ensures that $P_{i,n}$ is a Markov kernel.
-Then $Q_{i,n}(.,.)$ is the semigroup of an inhomogeneous Markov Chain between generations $i$ and $n$.
-We are proving in the next lemma that it satisfies the Doeblin's condition and we are deriving geometric estimates for the means $m_{i,n}$ via a many-to-one formula.
-Let us note that this technic is inspired by probabilistic methods, while the result here is purely analytical.
-Such an approach can be extended for more general product of (non-negative) matrices in finite or infinite dimension.
+Identity \eqref{eq:mean_rec} ensures that $P_{i,n}$ is a Markov kernel.
+Then, $Q_{i,n}(.,.)$ is the semigroup of the associated inhomogeneous Markov Chain between generations $i$ and $n$.
+We are proving in next Lemma~\ref{lem:ergodic} that it satisfies Doeblin's condition and we are deriving geometric estimates for asymptotic behavior of the means $m_{i,n}$ via a many-to-one formula.
+Let us note that this technic is inspired by probabilistic methods, while the result is analytical.
+It can be extended for more general product of (non-negative) matrices in finite or infinite dimension using the ergodicity of the Markov chain $Q$.

 \begin{lemma} $(i$-\emph{Many-to-one formula}$)$.
-For all $0\leq i \leq n$ and $a\geq 0$,
+For all $0\leq i \leq n$ and $0 \leq a \leq a_i$,

 $(ii$-\emph{Doeblin's condition}$)$.
-For all $0\leq i \leq n$ and $0 \leq a\leq a_i$,
+For all $0\leq i < n$ and $0 \leq a\leq a_i$,